 To meet this obligation, Duquesne has an established program that evaluates such incidents to determine fiscal liability, proper medical management and possible solutions to prevent future injuries or accidents.
 In compliance with the provisions of the Act, the University has elected to be a self-insured employer.With this election, the University retains a Third Party Administrator to assist in the administration of this program.
 Duquesne has implemented procedures for reporting and obtaining medical treatment for work-related injuries and illnesses.

 These procedures include the utilization of a designated Panel of Medical Providers to treat such incidents.
 Compliance with these procedures will provide effective medical treatment while efficiently minimizing the possible loss of work time.

-It is the responsibility of the Office of Risk Management to work with the affected employees, their supervisors, General Counsel and the Third Party Administrator to resolve claims and return employees to productive University employment.
+It is the responsibility of the Disability Claims Manager to work with the affected employees, their supervisors, General Counsel and the Third Party Administrator to resolve claims and return employees to productive University employment.

 Reporting Injuries & Obtaining Medical Care

 Procedures for reporting work related injuries and obtaining medical care:

 - Injured/ ill employee should report occurrence to supervisor immediately (but at least within 24 hours).
 An Incident /Accident Investigation Report must also be completed.
 The Supervisor must review the report, sign it, and promptly send it to the Disability Claims Manager, 102K Koren Bldg.
 If the employee needed immediate medical care and was put off of work prior to completing this form, one will be faxed or mailed to the employee as soon as they are able to complete it.
 An Accident Investigation Report must be completed even if the employee declines medical care.